UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Gexa Energy is ideally suited for large homes with high usage, while Reliant is better for renters needing premium tools.

-Not always.
-Because Gexa’s best rates often require usage over 1,000 kWh to unlock bill credits, apartment dwellers who use less power might find Reliant’s rates more consistent and affordable.
+Because Gexa’s best rates often require usage over 1,000 kWh to unlock critical bill credits, apartment dwellers who use less power will usually find Reliant’s flat rates much more consistent and affordable month over month.

 Do Reliant and Gexa require a deposit?

-Under Texas rules, many customers can qualify for deposit waivers, for example, customers with good payment history, seniors 65 and older, or victims of family violence.
-Each provider has its own process, so check Reliant or Gexa’s specific requirements before you sign up.
+Under Texas rules, many customers easily qualify for deposit waivers based on a positive payment history, being 65 years or older, or being a victim of family violence.
+Each provider has a slightly different screening process, so you should check their specific requirements during enrollment.

 Who owns Reliant and Gexa Energy?

-Reliant is owned by NRG Energy, one of the largest power companies in the U.S. Gexa Energy is owned by NextEra Energy Resources, the world’s largest generator of renewable energy from wind and sun.
+Reliant is owned by NRG Energy, one of the most prominent retail power companies in the United States.
+Gexa Energy is a subsidiary of NextEra Energy Resources, which holds the title as the world’s largest generator of renewable energy from the wind and sun.

 Which provider has a better mobile app?

-Reliant is widely considered to have the superior mobile app, offering detailed real-time usage tracking, bill estimates, and integration with smart home devices like Google Nest.
+Reliant is widely considered to have the superior mobile app.
+It provides customers with highly detailed, real-time usage tracking, smart bill estimates, and excellent integration with smart home automation tools like Google Nest thermostats.

 About the Author